openelb/website/content/en/blog/porterlb-high-availability-in-layer-2-mode.md

 One thing you should be aware of is that although PorterLB automatically rebuilds the connection to the Service, there is a short period of failover interruption, which is one of the reasons why the BGP mode better suits scenarios where availability is vital.

-## Scenario 2
+## Scenario 2: The Only PorterLB Node Is Down

 <img src="/images/blog/porterlb-high-availability-mechanisms-in-layer-2-mode/scenario-2-1.png" width="800px">

-So what if the node where the porter-manager Pod is deployed is down?
+So what if the node that hosts the porter-manager Pod is down?

 Well, the porter-manager Pod is deployed under a ReplicaSet in a Deployment.
-Therefore, if the node where the porter-manager Pod is deployed is down, the Kubernetes system automatically re-creates the porter-manager Pod on another node.
+Therefore, if the node that hosts the porter-manager Pod is down, the Kubernetes system automatically re-creates the porter-manager Pod on another node.
 The network topology changes to the following:

 <img src="/images/blog/porterlb-high-availability-mechanisms-in-layer-2-mode/scenario-2-2.png" width="800px">

-Though existing Services that use PorterLB are not affected, the functionality of PorterLB is unavailable during the re-creation, which is why you are advised to deploy multiple PorterLB replicas (porter-manager Pods).
+Though existing Services that use PorterLB are not affected, the functionality of PorterLB is unavailable during the re-creation, which is why you are advised to deploy multiple PorterLB replicas (porter-manager Pods) in the cluster.

-## Scenario 3
+## Scenario 3: One of Multiple PorterLB Nodes Is Down

 <img src="/images/blog/porterlb-high-availability-mechanisms-in-layer-2-mode/scenario-3-1.png" width="800px">

 When multiple PorterLB replicas (porter-manager Pods) are deployed, PorterLB uses the leader election mechanism to ensure that only one replica (the leader) communicates with the router.
-If the node where the leader is located is down, another PorterLB replica automatically takes over the service after a leader re-election.
+If the node that hosts the leader is down, another PorterLB replica automatically takes over the service after a leader re-election.
 The network topology changes to the following:

 <img src="/images/blog/porterlb-high-availability-mechanisms-in-layer-2-mode/scenario-3-2.png" width="800px">

-Although the functionality of PorterLB is still unavailable during the leader re-election, the interruption period is much shorter than that in scenario 2.
+Although the functionality of PorterLB is still unavailable during the leader re-election, the downtime is much shorter than that in scenario 2.
 Therefore, if you need to use the Layer 2 mode in a production environment, it is highly recommended that you deploy multiple PorterLB replicas to improve the availability.